Can E. Coli O157:H7 Infection Cause Serious Health Problems?

 Unpasteurized milk or foods made from unpasteurized milk may also be sources of listeria infection.
 Listeria is killed by pasteurization, and heating procedures used to prepare ready-to-eat processed meats should be sufficient to kill the bacterium.
 However, unless good manufacturing practices are followed, contamination can occur even after processing.

-According to the CDC, an estimated 2,500 people in the U.S. become seriously ill from a listeria infection each year, and of these, 500 will die.
+The CDC estimates 1,600 illnesses and 260 deaths from listeria infection each year.
 The CDC reports that those at increased risk for developing listeriosis include:

 Symptoms of a listeria infection can include: